Mount Washington experiences record-setting wind chill

 “We are prepared to take on the polar vortex ice castles. … Snow pants, thick winter coats, hand and foot warmers, face masks, the kind where only your eyes are exposed, and good gloves and winter boots.
 Plan to drink some hot cocoa to keep warm.”

 In New York’s Adirondack Mountains, Old Forge recorded a temperature early Saturday of minus 36 degrees (minus 38 C) degrees.
-Temperatures plunged into the negative teens in dozens of other cities and towns, with wind chill making it feel even colder.
+Temperatures plunged into the negative teens in dozens of other cities and towns.

 Mackenzie Glasser, owner of Ozzie’s Coffee Bar in Old Forge, said frigid temperatures are just part of living in the Adirondacks.